|

 interested in attending should contact host Dr. John Mulryan via e-mail

 (jmulryan@sbu.edu) to reserve a spot.
+The seminar will

 mark the 400th anniversary of Milton’s birth, and coincides with the 150th